2002-feb24-net/HealthPair-Client/HealthPair/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Running the documentation (Compodoc)
+Run `npm run compodoc` to execute the documentation runner, and then automatically open it on the localhost browser.
+Port http://127.0.0.1:8080/ [CompoDoc](https://compodoc.app/)

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).